MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 Light-weight - minimal tracking, status updates, minimal estimation

-use the guidance provided in this article to get started.
+Use the guidance provided in this article to get started.
 Light-weight

+> [!div class="checklist"]
+> - Configure your teams
+> - Configure your sprints
+> - Choose the work item types you'll use
+> - Review, prioritize, estimate, and update your product plan
+> - Use tags to support queries and filtering
+> - Work in sprints
+> - Forecast and milestone planning
+> - Manage dependencies
+> - Review progress and feature deliverables
+> - Process improvement

 You can start from a bottom-up or top-down approach, choose one for your initial planning.

+> [!NOTE]
-If your team is committed to practicing Kamban or Scrum methods, see [About Boards and Kanban](boards/kanban-overview.md) or the [tutorials for implementing Scrum](/sprints/scrum-overview.md).
+> If your team is committed to practicing Kamban or Scrum methods, see [About Boards and Kanban](boards/kanban-overview.md) or the [tutorials for implementing Scrum](/sprints/scrum-overview.md).

 Goals to consider: